Geleta116/Software-Engineering-Project/README.md

 # Software-Engineering-Project
-We will use this repository to build the Resources hub Website for our software Engineering course
+We will use this repository to build the Resources hub Website for our software Engineering course.